osmzoso/osm2sqlite/README.md

 ## Create a separate Database with all addresses

-Required database name: **osm.sqlite3**
+An existing database with the name **osm.sqlite3** is required.

-With the command
 ```
+osm2sqlite germany.osm osm.sqlite3
 sqlite3 < address_database.sql
 ```
-a new database **osm_addr.sqlite3** with all addresses is created.
+creates an additional database **osm_addr.sqlite3** with all addresses.

-The database contains 3 tables:
+This database contains 3 tables:
 Table **addr_street** contains postcode, city, street and boundingbox of the street.
 Table **addr_housenumber** contains the coordinates of each housenumber.
 Table **addr_street_highway** contains the **highway**-*way_id* of the street.